mjremijan/spring-resttemplate/README.md

 request parameters for `RestTemplate`.
 I used a personal account I have on an external website to do this test because it allows me to easily verify header, cookie, and request parameters are working.
 Consequently, most of the configuration needed for this test is kept private.
+The private file is thoth-resttemplate-00 `application-mike.properties`, which is not committed to source control.